-A Texas license plates are aimed at keeping track of that car and who it belongs to.
+Texas license plates are aimed at keeps track of the vehicle and the owner it belongs to.
 This record of information is so that in case the car is involved in an accident, criminal activities, trespassing or abandoned, the car owner can be traced.
-License plates need to be regularly updated and this is done by ensuring your vehicle’s tags are always renewed, regular smog checks and keeping your auto insurance current.
+License plate records need to be regularly updated and this is done by ensuring your vehicle’s tags are always renewed, regular smog checks completed, and keeping your auto insurance current.

 There are some different types of license plates in Texas depending on your needs.
 For example, if you own a vehicle your plates will be different from those of a motorcycle or truck.
 If the plates are for a particular organization, they can decide to apply for plates that are a bit customized.
 People with disabilities can also apply and get special plates.
 These types of plates are known as the disability parking plates.